Wheatfield — A Confrontation: Message and purpose

 Wheatfield — A Confrontation was intended to protest global warming and economic inequality, critiquing the misplaced priorities of modern society.
 She described it at the time as "an intrusion of the country into the metropolis, the world's richest real estate."
 The wheatfield was chosen to represent food, energy, commerce, world trade, and economics, while also referring to mismanagement, waste, and world hunger.
 It additionally highlights the paradoxes between urban and rural worlds.
 On the Today show at the time, Denes said she "wanted to make a powerful statement for a powerful city."
 She wanted people to participate in the work and for this to create feeling.

 Denes has since said of the artwork that: "My decision to plant a wheatfield in Manhattan, instead of designing just another public sculpture, grew out of the longstanding concern and need to call attention to our misplaced priorities and deteriorating human values.
 Manhattan is the richest, most professional, most congested and, without a doubt, most fascinating island in the world.
 To attempt to plant, sustain and harvest two acres of wheat here, wasting valuable real estate and obstructing the ‘machinery’ by going against the system, was an effrontery that made it the powerful paradox I had sought for the calling to account."Denes continues to believe the meanings of the work, and has stated 40 years after the original work that "the issues have not been resolved," and that "there is still world hunger, mismanagement of resources, mismanagement and misuse of our spaces and environments.”

 Photographs

 A number of photographs were taken of the artwork.
-In one photograph, Denes tends to the wheat in a striped shirt and blue jeans, contrasting Wall Street's skyscrapers in the background, whereas in another the Statue of Liberty can be seen in the distance, and in another the wheat can be seen in the shadow of the then World Trade Center.
+In one photograph, Denes tends to the wheat in a striped shirt and blue jeans, contrasting Wall Street's skyscrapers in the background, whereas in another the Statue of Liberty can be seen in the distance, and in another the wheat can be seen in the shadow of the World Trade Center.